A neighbour selection approach for identifying differential networks in conditional functional graphical models: Estimation procedure

 \subsection{Vector-on-vector regression}

-The fof regression model in (\ref{eq:fof_cond_regr_model}) can be approximated in a tractable finite dimensional vector-on-vector (vov) linear regression problem as follows.
-For each node $j \in V$, let $\{ \phi_{m}^{(j)}\}_{m=1}^\infty$ by an orthonormal basis of $\mathcal{H}$, and let $M > 0$ be a positive constant.
-The actual choice of the basis, which is defined independently for each node, is discussed in Appendix.
+The fof regression model in (\ref{eq:fof_cond_regr_model}) can be approximated in a tractable finite-dimensional vector-on-vector (vov) linear regression problem as follows.
+Let $\{ \phi_{m}^{(p)}\}_{m=1}^\infty$ be an orthonormal basis of $\mathcal{H}$, and let $M > 0$ be a positive constant.
+The actual choice of the basis, which is defined independently for each node, is discussed in Appendix \ref{sec:basis_def}.
 Each observed function is approximated with the corresponding projection onto the first $M$ elements of the basis, namely

-where, for all $k=1, \dots, p$ and $i=1, \dots, n$, $a_{i,km}^{(j)} = <y_{i,k}, \phi_{m}^{(j)}>$ are the projection scores.
+where, for all $k=1, \dots, p$ and $i=1, \dots, n$, $a_{i,km}^{(p)} = <y_{i,k}, \phi_{m}^{(p)}>$ are the projection scores.

-Since the neighbour selection is typically carried on independently for each target node, for the ease of notation in the following we will focus on the last node, i.e. $j=p$, and we will omit the dependence on the index $j$ of the projection scores and of the elements of the basis.
+For the ease of notation, in the following, we will omit the dependence on the index $p$ of the projection scores and of the elements of the basis.

-By exploiting Eq. (\ref{eq:serie_Y}) and the fof model in (\ref{eq:fof_cond_regr_model}), it follows that for each observation $i=1, \dots, n$ the following representation holds:
+Using Eq. (\ref{eq:approx_serie_Y}) and the fof model in (\ref{eq:fof_cond_regr_model}), it follows that for each observation $i=1, \dots, n$ the following representation holds:

 In the previous model, $\mathbf{a}_{i,k} = ( a_{i,k1}, ...., a_{i,kM})^{\top}$ collects the first $M$ projection scores for the $k$-th node; $\mathbf{B}_{k}^c = (b^c_{k,mm'})_{1 \leq m,m' \leq M} \in \mathbb{R}^{M \times M}$ are regression coefficient matrices whose relationship with the parameters of the original fof regression model is given by